zonemaster/zonemaster/docs/test-data/Zone/Zone09.md

 ## Test scenarios

-The purpose of the test scenarios is to cover all reasonable context where different message tags are outputted when [Zone09] is run on a test zone.
-The message tags are defined in the test case ([Zone09]) and the scenarious are defined below.
+The purpose of the test scenarios is to cover all reasonable contexts where different message tags are outputted when [Zone09] is run on a test zone.
+The message tags are defined in the test case ([Zone09]) and the scenarios are defined below.

 The scenarios are defined in two parts: